zonemaster/zonemaster/docs/internal/requirements/DefineTests.md

    * Reasons for discarding : Not required for testing DNS
 * Can deliver email to 'postmaster'
    * Reasons for discarding : This test conforms to the requirements in RFC 1123 [Page 52] "A host that supports a receiver-SMTP MUST support the reserved mailbox "Postmaster"".
 The RFC is setting up the requirements for Internet hosts.
-But this test requierments is not really the responsibility of DNS.
+But this test requirements is not really the responsibility of DNS.
 D o we need this ?

 * Can deliver email to hostmaster